tweag/HaskellR/docs/how-to-analyze-r-values.md

 do not share the same representation as values of algebraic datatypes in Haskell.
-Regardless, R values can still be deconstructed and pattern matched, provided a *view function* constructing a *view* of any given R value as an algebraic datatype. `inline-r` provides one such view
+Regardless, R values can still be deconstructed and pattern matched, provided a *view function* constructing a *view* of any given R value as an algebraic datatype. `inline-r` provides one such view function (in the `Language.R.HExp` module):
-function:

 ```Haskell
 hexp :: SEXP s a -> HExp a